 That's right.

-And so Mueller has no legal basis as an inferior officer to question the president of the United States about exercising his constitutional authority.
+And so Mueller has no legal basis as an inferior officer to question the President of the United States about exercising his constitutional authority.

 So that, as you guys have pointed out, should be off the table.

-Isn't R Rosenstein a a necessary witness?
+Isn't Rosenstein a necessary witness?

-He's been interviewed by Mueller to the firing of Comey since he recommended the firing of Comey.
+To the firing of Comey since he recommended the firing of Comey?

 Yeah, absolutely.